 Is That Sweepstakes Safe to Enter?

-Legitimate sweepstakes follow the basic laws that govern contests and giveaways by making it clear that you have not won before you enter, by not charging a fee to enter (except in the case of some creative contests), and by having a free method of entry.
+Legitimate sweepstakes follow the basic laws that govern contests and giveaways.
+These include making it clear that you have not won before you enter, not charging a fee to enter (except in the case of some creative contests), and by having a free method of entry.

 It's perfectly standard for legitimate sweepstakes sites to ask you for information such as your name, address, date of birth, email address, and telephone number.
 However, they should never require that you enter financial information such as a credit card number, bank account number, or social security number in order to enter to win.

 If you do win a prize, you may be required to reveal your social security number, but this should never be asked on an entry form.

 5. Is There a Legitimate Company Behind the Giveaway?

 Legitimate companies run sweepstakes in order to promote their products, websites, or services.
 If you cannot tell who the sponsor is or what they are promoting, you should be extremely wary of the sweepstakes.

 Some legitimate sponsors do create separate websites for their giveaways, but they should make it clear who is hosting the sweep and why.
 If you cannot find any sign of a company behind a sweepstake, this is a sign that the giveaway is really an attempt to scam you out of personal information.